 Under the ESI proposal, market participants submit offers to supply energy options into the DA market.
-While the ESI proposal includes multiple products, the same underlying commodity - a DA energy option with the same strike price and settles against the same RT LMP - is used to satisfy each of these new ESI requirements.
-Thus, each resource submits offer(s) for one commodity - the DA energy option - in each hour, even though the market participant may be able to supply different ESI products, depending on the unit's characteristics.
+While the ESI proposal includes multiple day-ahead ancillary service products, the same underlying commodity - a DA energy option with the same strike price and that settles against the same RT LMP - is used to satisfy each of the new GCR, RER, and EIR services.
+Thus, each resource submits offer(s) for one commodity - the DA energy option - in each hour, even though the market participant may be able to supply multiple ESI products.

-While the same energy option is procured for each service, market-clearing prices for ESI products can differ if higher cost resources are needed to satisfy the requirements for products with more-restrictive eligibility requirements.
-For example, the GCR10 price may be greater than the prices for other ESI products if resources meeting the more restrictive 10-minute operational requirement offer options at a higher price.
-But, a more flexible resource, able to provide multiple ESI products, is compensated for the "highest quality" product it can provide.
+While the financial settlement of each energy option product is equivalent, market-clearing prices for ESI products can differ if the optimization selects higher-priced option offers to satisfy the requirements for products with more-restrictive eligibility requirements.
+For example, the GCR10 price may be greater than the prices for other ESI products if resources meeting the more-restrictive 10-minute operational requirement offer options at a higher price.
+However, under ESI's pricing rules, a more flexible resource that is able to provide multiple ESI products is compensated at the rate that corresponds with the "highest quality" product it can provide.